-After numerous studies, octopuses still surprise and baffles researchers.
+After numerous studies, octopuses still surprise and baffle researchers.
 For instance, locals saw dozens of curled octopuses crawling the beaches of New Quay in Wales for three nights.
-This solitary species typically swim in the ocean at 500 meters deep.
+This solitary species typically swims in the ocean at 500 meters deep.
 Experts theorized it happened because of stormy conditions or overcrowding, but there's no definite answer for sure.

-We have carefully selected these octopus quotes to shed some light on these slimy multi-appendaged sea animals.
+We have carefully selected these octopus quotes to shed light on these slimy, multi-appendaged sea animals.

 As the name implies, the octopus (Greek word for eight-foot) has eight tentacles that it uses to swim, crawl, and hunt.
 We have all known this fact since we were kids, but did you know they have three hearts?
 Two of them will pump blood past the gills, and the other larger one circulates blood around the body.

 As you read these curated octopus quotes, you will also receive information about this intelligent cephalopod.
-Here are our chosen best quotes.
+Here are our chosen best quotes about this unique and mysterious creature.

 Aristotle thought them dumb.
 Little did he know that octopuses are super intelligent creatures, thanks to their nine brains.
 Interestingly, the octopus has one small brain for each tentacle and a larger one as its main command center.